-Skin-to-skin, or kangaroo care as it is often called, is a method that has been used for years to promote the health of premature babies in the neonatal intensive care unit.
-It helps your baby to thrive, and can also help to get your let-down reflex going.
+Skin-to-skin, or kangaroo care, is a method that has been used for years to promote the health of premature babies in the neonatal intensive care unit.
+It helps your baby thrive and can also help get your let-down reflex going.

-This is because skin-to-skin care is one of the best ways to get the oxytocin for both you and your baby.
-It will help you feel more connected with your little one, and calm and relax your baby.
-When baby is relaxed, you can be too — which will help your let-down reflex.
+Skin-to-skin care is one of the best ways to produce oxytocin for both you and your baby.
+It will help you feel more connected with your little one, and it will calm and relax your baby.
+When your baby is relaxed, you can be too — which will help your let-down reflex.

 9. Get In the Bath

-When I was nursing, I found getting in the bath with my baby to nurse helped my let-down reflex a lot.
+When I was nursing, I found that getting in the bath with my baby to nurse helped my let-down reflex a lot.
 The mix of skin-to-skin, relaxing water, and heat from the bath made a great environment to get used to breastfeeding.
-Just make sure your bath water isn’t too hot, you want your baby to be comfortable, too!
+Just make sure your bathwater isn’t too hot; you want your baby to be comfortable, too!